nestoru/talend-custom-components/README.md

 Deploying the component
 =======================
 You can use any of the components without using git at all.
-Just download the project using https://github.com/nestoru/talend-custom-components/downloads and then deploy it following the steps at http://thinkinginsoftware.blogspot.com/2012/10/install-custom-talend-component.html )
+Just download the project using https://github.com/nestoru/talend-custom-components/downloads and then deploy the specific component directory following the steps at http://thinkinginsoftware.blogspot.com/2012/10/install-custom-talend-component.html )

 Getting started
 ===============